Public-Health-Scotland/end-of-life-pub/sop/sop.md

 Before starting to run the publication, there are a few things that should be checked:
 * **SMR Completeness** - In the run up to publication time, keep an eye on [SMR Completeness](https://www.isdscotland.org/products-and-Services/Data-Support-and-Monitoring/SMR-Completeness/) to ensure this is sufficient for publication.
 If there are any concerns, these should be raised as early as possible with Data Management.
-* **Markdown Templates** - Check whether there have been any updates to the publication templates on GeNSS and if so, update the files in the `markdown/` folder to reflect these changes.
+* **Markdown Templates** - Check whether there have been any updates to the publication templates on GeNSS and if so, make sure these changes are included when [updating the code](#updating-the-code).

 If you have not run the publication before, please also follow these one time preparation steps:
 * Save custom cover page and footer to Microsoft Word.